bboczula/TinyMathLib/README.md

  - One Declaration Rule problems
  - there is only one way to mulitply (a.k.a A * B exist, but B * A doesn't)
  - do I really need to inline everything?
+ - is the "tolerance" problem really a problem?
+Or should values be literally equal?